loverend/Viral-Seq/ReadME.md

 - Summary: The first step consists in creating a **STAR** index that include both host and virus reference genomes.
 - Viral Refererence:
 - Host genome has be downloaded from the [ensembl website](https://www.ensembl.org/info/data/ftp/index.html).
-- We include a reference downloaded from NCBI Virus filtering (as of Feb 2022, https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), which has been filtered to include those relevent to a UK population.
+- We include a reference downloaded from NCBI Virus (as of Feb 2022, https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), which has been filtered to include those relevent to a UK population.
 Search terms were human host and reference sequence.
 We also removed EBV type 2 and kept the gene which discriminates the two types to prevent multi-mapping issues.
 - Edit Build_STAR_reference.sh with locations of files including the host/viral files
 - Run:
 ```./Build_STAR_reference.sh```